White Burkett Miller Professor of Historyzelikow@virginia.edu

-His books include Germany Unified and Europe Transformed: A Study in Statecraft (Harvard UP, 1995, with Condoleezza Rice); The Kennedy Tapes: Inside the White House during the Cuban Missile Crisis (Norton ed., 2001, with Ernest May); and Essence of Decision: Explaining the Cuban Missile Crisis (Longman, rev. ed., 1999, with Graham Allison); and America's Moment: Creating Opportunity in the Connected Age (Norton, 2015, drafted on behalf of the Markle Foundation group, "Rework America").
+His books include Germany Unified and Europe Transformed: A Study in Statecraft (Harvard UP, 1995, with Condoleezza Rice); The Kennedy Tapes: Inside the White House during the Cuban Missile Crisis (Norton ed., 2001, with Ernest May); Essence of Decision: Explaining the Cuban Missile Crisis (Longman, rev. ed., 1999, with Graham Allison); and America's Moment: Creating Opportunity in the Connected Age (Norton, 2015, drafted on behalf of the Markle Foundation group, "Rework America").

 He took two public service leaves from academia to return full-time to government service.
 The first of these leaves was in 2003-04, to direct the 9/11 Commission.
 The Commission's landmark report was published in 2004.
 The second leave was in 2005-07 to serve as Counselor of the Department of State, a deputy to Secretary Rice.

 In later academic service at Virginia, Zelikow was the dean in charge of the Graduate School of Arts and Sciences (2011-14).
-He is a member of the Defense Policy Board (2015-date) and has also been a member of the President's Intelligence Advisory Board for President Bush (2001-03) and for President Obama (2011-13).
+He was a member of the Defense Policy Board (2015-17) and has also been a member of the President's Intelligence Advisory Board for President Bush (2001-03) and for President Obama (2011-13).
 He also advised the Bill & Melinda Gates Foundation’s program in global development (2007-12).